13 Best Natural DHT Blockers for Men with Hair Loss

 But there are also ways to add internal blockers to your routine if you so wish.
 Perhaps the easiest way is with supplements.

 Over-the-counter supplements will often contain the recommended daily dose (or close to it) of a variety of vitamins and nutrients.
-And some of these can even be DHT blockers, such as those containing green tea, pumpkin seed oil, and flaxseed.
+Some of these can even be DHT blockers, such as those containing green tea, pumpkin seed oil, and flaxseed.

 You can also add many of the internal ingredients mentioned above to your smoothies, juices, and other recipes.